Kilich Khan

 Nawab Khawaja Abid Khan Siddiqi (b.
 17th century – 1687), better known as Kilich Khan, was a Nawab and military general under Mughal Emperor Aurangzeb.

 Biography

 Kilich Khan was born in Aliabad near the ancient Silk Road city of Samarkand.
-His father was Khawaja Alam Shaikh Siddiqi was a direct descendant of scholar Shihab al-Din 'Umar al-Suhrawardi of Sohrevard in Iran.
+His father, Khawaja Alam Shaikh Siddiqi, was a direct descendant of scholar Shihab al-Din 'Umar al-Suhrawardi of Sohrevard in Iran.
 Through his ancestor, Suhrawardi, Kilich Khan traced his ancestry back to Abu Bakr, the first Caliph.

 Kilich Khan broke his family tradition and became a warrior rather than a scholar although he was well-versed in Islamic theology and Persian language.
 Kilich Khan is known to have utilised the composite bow and arrow, he kept the Quran attached to his quiver and rode along with a Crescent standard and a yellow flag.